-2.19 Planning Policy Statement: PPS 11: Planning and Waste Management - considered against the policies contained in PPS 11.
+2.19 Planning Policy Statement: PPS 11: Planning and Waste Management -

+Planning applications for waste collection and treatment facilities are considered against the policies contained in PPS 11.
 Proposals for the development of any waste management facility will be considered against Policy WM1 and will be subject to a thorough examination of the environmental effects and will only be permitted where it can be demonstrated that it meets an extensive criteria such as not causing harm to human health or unacceptable adverse impacts to the environment.